MicrosoftDocs/dynamics365smb-docs/business-central/fa-analytics-overview.md

 To learn more, go to [Understand the Chart of Accounts](finance-general-ledger.md#the-chart-of-accounts).

 ### Analyze data by dimensions (related to fixed assets)

 Dimensions are values that categorize entries so you can track and analyze them on documents, such as FA journals.
 Dimensions can, for example, indicate the department or location an entry came from.

 So, instead of setting up separate general ledger accounts for each department or location, you can use dimensions as a basis for analysis and avoid having to create a complicated chart of accounts structure.

-For more information, see [Analyze Data by Dimensions](bi-how-analyze-data-dimension.md)
+To learn more, go to [Analyze Data by Dimensions](bi-how-analyze-data-dimension.md)

 ## See also